Wankowicz-Lab/wankowicz-lab.github.io/index.md

   <div class="row">

   **Welcome to the Wankowicz lab.
-Our main areas of research include:**
-  - *Improving the modeling of structural conformational ensembles from X-ray crystallography and cryo-EM data by leveraging optimization algorithms and generative AI.*
-  - *Elucidating the structural mechanisms by which conformational entropy influences binding specificity and catalysis.* <br>
+We develop methods to improve the modeling of conformational ensembles from X-ray crystallography and cryo-EM and use those methods to investigate how conformational entropy influences binding specificity and catalysis.**

   <br>